ringcentral/aclu/ui/THOUGHTS.md

 ## And Now, the Evolution of the Story

 I'll add entries here at heading level 3 with the most recent entries at the end.
 The frequency will be arbitrary and each heading will include the date.

+If you do start reading from the beginning, the oldest posts, while looking at the code in its latest form, you'll notice there's very little correlation.
+The posts were made with regard to how the code was then.
+If you're very patient and read all the posts, hopefully it will become clear why the code looks like it does now.

 ### 2022-05-11 - Start Simple